Celine Dion: 1996–1999: Falling into You, Let's Talk About Love, and S'il suffisait d'aimer

 In the five years since her debut English language album in 1990, Billboard stated she had already sold 40 million albums worldwide.
 Falling into You (1996), Dion's fourth English-language album, presented Dion at the height of her popularity and showed a further progression of her music.
 In an attempt to reach a wider audience, the album combined many elements, such as complex orchestral sounds, African chanting, and elaborate musical effects.
 Additionally, instruments like the violin, Spanish guitar, trombone, the cavaquinho, and saxophone created a new sound.
 The singles encompassed a variety of musical styles.
 The title track "Falling into You" and "River Deep – Mountain High" (a Tina Turner cover) made prominent use of percussion instruments; "It's All Coming Back to Me Now" (produced by its writer, Jim Steinman) and a remake of Eric Carmen's "All by Myself" maintained a soft-rock atmosphere, combined with the classical sound of the piano; and the No. 1 single "Because You Loved Me", which was written by Diane Warren, was a pop ballad served as the theme to the 1996 film Up Close and Personal.

 Falling into You garnered career-best reviews for Dion.
 While Dan Leroy wrote it was not very different from her previous work with Stephen Holden of The New York Times and Natalie Nichols of the Los Angeles Times writing the album was "formulaic", other critics, such as Chuck Eddy of Entertainment Weekly, Stephen Thomas Erlewine, and Daniel Durchholz, lavished the album as "compelling", "passionate", "stylish", "elegant", and "remarkably well-crafted".
 Falling into You became Dion's most critically and commercially successful album, topping the charts in many countries and becoming one of the best-selling albums of all time.

 In 2013, CBC Music ranked Falling into You 33rd in their list of the 100 greatest Canadian albums ever.
-In the United States, the album reached No. 1, and was later certified 11× Platinum for over 11 million copies shipped.
+In the United States, the album reached No. 1, and was later certified 12× Platinum for over 12 million copies shipped.
 In Canada, the album was certified diamond for over one million copies shipped.
 The IFPI certified Falling into You 9× Platinum, an accolade has been given to only two other albums in history, with one of the two being Dion's own album, Let's Talk About Love.
 The album also won Grammy Awards for Best Pop Album and the academy's highest honour, Album of the Year.

-Dion was asked to perform "The Power of the Dream" at the opening ceremony of the 1996 Atlanta Olympic Games.
 In March 1996, she launched the Falling into You Tour in support of her new album, performing concerts around the world for over a year.
+In July 1996, she performed "The Power of the Dream" at the 1996 Summer Olympics opening ceremony.